lsraj/paymentApp/README.md

 # Payment App Prototype

+## 1) AWS Components:

-A simple payment app developed with AWS managed services API Gateway, Lambda, and Dynamodb.
+A simple payment app developed with AWS managed services:

+1) AWS API Gateway: Provides and endpoint for incoming incoming HTTP(S) requests such as payment disbursement to a customer.
+2) AWS Cognito: Handles authentication and authorization for users accessing the banking payment system.
+3) Lambda: Processes payments by interacting with 3rd party payment receivers APIs (Paypal, Stripe, ACH etc).
+Also interacts with Dynamodb for validating the user and storing the disbursements for auditing and other purposes.
+4) Secrets Manager: Stores sensitive information such as 3rd party vendors API secret and access keys.
+5) SNS: Sends notifications to users after payment is complete.
+6) DynamoDB: Stores payment records and user data.
+7) CloudWatch: Monitors logs, metrics.

 High level overview:

 1) Dynamodb has two tables 'Customers' and 'Disbursements':
      * Customers table stores customer information: It has a customer_id partition key (string such as unixuser1) and an attribute 'email'.
 There is no sort key.
 Other attributes can be added, but I will work on limiting them (TBD).